 Oregon Coast Camping KOA Style

-The Astoria location is branded as a “KOA Resort” and it more than lived up to the expectation that designation conjured up for us.
+The Astoria location is branded as a “KOA Resort” and it more than lived up to the name.
 It was so impressive that I hesitate to even call it a campground, although we had a tent to prove it.
 Our tent spot came with privacy barriers, a wooden shade and rain cover, a fire-pit and picnic table and even electrical plugins and lights.
 Although there were just the two of us the site was plenty big enough for a good-sized family cabin tent.
 Across the way was a covered outdoor community kitchen with multiple sinks, stove-tops, and grills.
-If tenting is not your style and you want ultimate comfort consider an RV rental and book one of Astoria KOA’s spacious pull-throughs or reserve one of the gorgeous cabins, with or without private bathrooms, that sleep 4-6 people for the ultimate Oregon glamping experience.
+If tenting is not your style and you want ultimate comfort consider an RV rental and book one of Astoria KOA’s spacious pull-throughs.
+Or reserve one of the gorgeous cabins, with or without private bathrooms, that sleep 4-6 people for the ultimate Oregon glamping experience.